A solar cover in use as a pool heater

 Hydronic Solar Panels

-Using renewable energy to heat your pool, such as solar power, can reduce energy usage and heating costs.
-In addition, it is sustainable and requires little maintenance, especially in warmer climates.
-While solar may not be logical for everyone, especially those farther north, it can be a great solution.
+In addition, it is environmentally friendly and requires little maintenance, especially in warmer climates.
+While a solar pool heating system may not be logical for everyone, especially those farther north, it can be a great solution.

 Hydroponic solar panels are used as a pool heater

-Hydronic solar panels run the water from the pool through the panel itself to maximize efficiency in heating the pool water.
-Of course, pumping the water from the pool to the solar panel requires an additional cost; however, the amount of savings hydronic solar panels present is far more substantial than the cost of pumping the water.
+Of course, pumping the water from the pool to the solar pool heating system requires an additional cost.
+However, the amount of savings a hydronic solar pool heater presents is far more substantial than the cost of pumping the water.

 Wind Protection

-Wind can be a significant factor in heat loss.
-The small waves or ripples created by wind in a pool increase the surface area of the water, which in turn increases the rate heat is lost from the pool.
+The small waves or ripples created by wind in a pool increase the surface area of the water, which in turn increases the rate at which heat is lost from the pool.

-If you live in an area with a lot of wind, you can install wind covers or barriers to help limit wind’s impact on your pool.
+If you live in an area with a lot of wind, you can install wind covers or barriers to help limit the wind’s impact on your pool.

 Other Pool Heaters